 As to the payment schemes for their brand of drug rehab, Oregon’s treatment centers may either ask you to pay upfront, or by installments.

 We advise you contact as many treatment centers as you can, whether you’re seeking drug rehab or alcohol rehab in Oregon.
 Widen your choices, and pick the one that’s best for your budget and health.
 It’s your life we’re talking about after all.
+If there is more information you’re interested in feel free to check out our resources page to find the answers to all the questions you have.

 Talk with one of our Treatment Specialists!